Cameco Earnings Call Transcripts

 -

-The meeting highlighted strong 2024 financial and operational results, new board appointments, and ongoing strategic initiatives in sustainability and nuclear growth.
-All voting items passed with overwhelming support, and no shareholder questions were raised.
+The meeting highlighted strong 2024 financial and operational results, new board appointments, and strategic initiatives in sustainability and nuclear growth.
+All voting items passed with high support, and no shareholder questions were raised during the session.

 -